wasilibs/go-aho-corasick/README.md

 # go-aho-corasick

-_Note: Go applications should use [petar-dambovaliev/aho-corasick][1] instead for better performance Go support using [wazero][3] is provided here mostly as a performance analysis of wrapped vs rewritten libraries._
+_Note: Go applications should use [petar-dambovaliev/aho-corasick][1] instead for better performance.
+Go support using [wazero][3] is provided here mostly as a performance analysis of wrapped vs rewritten libraries._

 go-aho-corasick is a library for aho-corasick which wraps the Rust [BurntSushi/aho-corasick][2] library.